jonahrosenblum/Haiku-Review/README.md

 newsapi-python==0.2.3

 ## Authors
-Envisioned by Jonah Rosenblum and Dustin Brown
+Envisioned and Layed Out by Jonah Rosenblum and Dustin Brown
-Written/Developed by Jonah Rosenblum
+Written by Jonah Rosenblum
-Contact us at <jonaher@umich.edu> and <dustinbr@umich.edu> if you have questions.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details